-Regular employees and non-regular employees with more than 1560 hours of accumulated service who are required by the Workers' Compensation Regulations (as determined by the Health and Safety Coordinator) to wear safety footwear shall be eligible to be reimbursed for the actual cost of safety footwear to a maximum of \$100.00 per annum.
-Eligible employees shall have the option of purchasing safety footwear for more than \$100.00 and shall be reimbursed on the basis of \$100.00 per calendar year to the maximum cost of the safety footwear.
+- (a) Regular employees and non-regular employees with more than 1560 hours of accumulated service who are required by the WorkSafeBC Regulations (as determined by the Manager, Health, Safety & Emergency Management Services) to wear safety footwear shall be eligible to be reimbursed for the actual cost of safety footwear once every two years. - (b) Where such footwear fails due to conditions of employment, the Employer may replace the footwear at its discretion before the expiry of the two year period.
+In this event, future replacement of the footwear will begin from the new replacement date.